sigenyi/SensorIQ/README.md

-# SensorIQ — Jazz AI Image Quality Assistant
+# SensorIQ — AI Image Quality Assistant

 A Streamlit web application that helps dental imaging technicians configure the post-capture software settings of the Jazz CMOS X-ray sensor so the final radiograph is diagnostically usable for the dentist and acceptable to the client.